Installing KuboCD on an Existing Cluster

 Verify the installation:

-You can now move to your first deployment with KuboCD
+You are now ready for your first deployment with KuboCD.